coq/ceps/text/000-clean-up-Reals.md

   axioms.
 It would be beautiful but it does not solve our issues.
 - The library `mathcomp-analysis` is a very advanced analysis library built on top of Mathcomp, ssreflect and Hierarchy Builder.
-  A definition of the real numbers is given (taken, if we're not mistaken from the pre-existing library coq-alternate-reals) but is seldom, if ever, used.
-  Its lemmas are very general and do not rely on a specific construction of the real numbers, but are parameterized by instances of type `realType`.
+  The definition of real numbers is never used.
+Instead, at this time, the lemmas do not rely on a specific construction of the real numbers, but are parameterized by instances of type `realType`.
 Its logic is stronger than that of Reals, assuming not only functional extensionality but also propositional extentionality and constructive indefinite description (which in turn imply the excluded middle in its strongest form).
 Most basic lemmas are instead very general lemmas about, say, abelian groups or ordered fields of which real numbers are just another instance.
 While it certainly is a very carefully written library, it is very involved and, in our opinion, demanding for the average Coq user.
 We would not use it with first year undergraduate students for instance.
 Furthermore, unless Flocq and Coquelicot are in a large part rewritten, they will still depend on Reals.
 So I think mathcomp-analysis and Reals should coexist, as they target very different users and have very different philosophies.
 - The library C-Corn is another analysis library with constructions of real numbers.
-It focuses mostly on constructive analysis so is probably less practical for a classical introductory mathematics course.
+It focuses mostly on constructive analysis.
+The C-corn library is itself based on Math-classes, a library of abstract interfaces for mathematical structures, using Coq's type classes.
+It certainly is a very interesting library, but is probably less practical for a classical introductory mathematics course.

 # Unresolved questions